 \subsection{Fluctuation Spectra}

 The perpendicular power spectra of outward and inward Elsässer fluctuations are shown in Fig.~\ref{fig:spectra} for the HR-$\Phi_0\!=\!0^\circ$ and HR-$\Phi_0\!=\!4^\circ$ runs.
 Single radial and PS snapshot at $a=5$ and $a\simeq 20$ is shown.
 In the inertial range, the outward/inward cascade $\tilde{\mathcal{E}}^\pm$ follows a slope near $k_\perp^{-3/2}$.
 The Parker spiral snapshot shows nearly identical inertial-range shapes.
 Observational and numerical studies of perpendicular spectra and cross-helicity (e.g., \citealt{Podesta2009}) likewise find similar persistent slopes across a range of solar-wind conditions.
 At late times, both simulations evolve toward magnetically dominated spectra, with the radial run showing stronger dominance, as expected based on the discussion above.
+We also note that the dissipative range, where spectra steepen and eventually decay exponentially at the grid scale, appears similar in both geometries.
+This is expected, as the numerical dissipation mechanism in Athena++ operates identically regardless of the mean-field configuration.
+The geometric effects of the Parker spiral primarily influence the development and persistence of the outer scale of turbulence, rather than modifying the dissipation physics at the smallest resolved scales.
 Overall, the 1D perpendicular spectra appear largely insensitive to mean-field obliquity.
 This underscores that geometry primarily controls the extent and persistence of turbulence, rather than its local cascade law.

 These results also highlight the limitations of 1D spectral diagnostics.
 The apparent similarity of the $k_\perp$ spectra belies the more intricate, scale-dependent anisotropy evident in Fig.~\ref{fig:corr_lengths}, shaped by the spiral geometry.
 As observed by \cite{Verdini2018a}, global spectra retain an approximate $-5/3$ slope even when local, field-aligned structure functions reveal strong scale-dependent anisotropy.
 More detailed analyses---beyond 1D average spectra---could reveal whether the Parker spiral imprints distinctive anisotropy or phase structure below the outer scale.
 For now, the spectra simply confirm that both runs achieve strong Alfvénic turbulence with nearly Kolmogorov-like inertial ranges \citep{GS95}.